irgroup/datasets/NYT/README.md

 ## Data Source

-The author of this dataset is Evan Sandmann: https://catalog.ldc.upenn.edu/LDC2008T19
+The author of this dataset is Evan Sandhaus: https://catalog.ldc.upenn.edu/LDC2008T19

 ## Publications